 If your doctor accepts assignment:

 - They won’t charge you more than the Medicare-approved amount for any covered service.
-This agreement means your out-of-pocket expenses may be cheaper than if you go to a doctor who doesn’t accept assignment.
+This agreement means your out-of-pocket expenses may be less expensive than if you go to a doctor who doesn’t accept assignment.

 - The only fees you need to consider are your Medicare deductible and any applicable copayment.
 (But your flu shot will be covered without these fees applying.)